Abby Rao Shows Off Bodacious Derriere In Skimpy Bikini

 She finished the look off with a bouquet of flowers that she held in her left hand.

-The model revealed in the post’s geotag that she was photographed in Beverly Hills, Los Angeles.

-In the caption, she asserted that her fans get rid of the “bad energy” in their lives.
+In the caption, Abby asserted that her fans get rid of the “bad energy” in their lives.

 The post was met with a great deal of approval and support from fans, amassing more than 113,000 likes in just two hours.
 Additionally, more than 100 followers took to the comments section to compliment her on her figure, beauty, and bikini.